Learning that you have a pituitary abnormality can be scary. Here is what to know as you prepare for a visit to your healthcare provider.

 Blood and other lab testing will be required to evaluate your abnormality.

 “I typically have three questions to answer for patients who have been diagnosed with a pituitary tumor,” Utz said.
-“Number one: Do they have an abnormality that is large enough that it is putting pressure on the important structures surrounding it, like the eye nerves?
+“Number one: Do they have an abnormality large enough that it is putting pressure on the important structures surrounding it, like the eye nerves?
 Number two: Is there any indication that the abnormality is making too much pituitary hormone?
 And Number three: Is there evidence that the abnormality is preventing the pituitary from making its normal hormonal products?”

 If your test results indicate need for treatment, you will need a coordinated plan of care.